 - Black pom poms (2 for the eyes)

 - Tiny black pom poms (I used 7 for the mouth).

 - Fishing line or other strong thin string

 - Hot Glue Gun

-1. Fill your ornament with the styrofoam balls.
+1. Gently pull the top off the ornament and fill it with the foam balls.
 The kids helped with this part.
-They used a funnel to add the little styrofoam balls (yes my son has his Wolverine Halloween costume on in this picture).
+They used a funnel to add the little styrofoam balls (I had Wolverine helping…aka my son in his Halloween costume.)

 3. Glue poms poms on the front of the ornament for the eyes, nose, and mouth.

 We were moving right along, the ornament was coming along great; until we started to put the hat on and I realized we were going to cover the hook.
 How were we going to hang it on the tree?!

 4. Using a sewing needle and fishing line, thread the string through the hat by sticking the needle through the inside top of the hat.
 Make a loop and thread back through the top of the hat so you are inside the hat again.
 Take your lose ends of fishing line and pull one of them through the hole on the ornament hook and knot to the other end.

 You Also Might Like